Freeport artist’s work to benefit Brunswick-based fishermen’s association

 “Working with partners like Maegan allows us to celebrate our coastal communities and local small businesses while also supporting our work to protect working waterfronts and promote sustainable fishing in the Gulf of Maine,” Maine Coast Fishermen’s Association’s Ben Martens said.

-To learn more about The Maine Coast Fishermen’s Association, make a donation, or purchase a of these basket, visit mainecoastfishermen.org.
+To learn more about The Maine Coast Fishermen’s Association, make a donation, or purchase a basket, visit mainecoastfishermen.org.

 Comments are not available on this story.